Library of Virginia: Exhibitions and programs

+Programs and services

-The Library regularly hosts author talks and book signings, lectures, panel discussions, film screenings, book group meetings, art displays, workshops and other events related to Virginia’s history, government and people.
+The library regularly hosts author talks and book signings, lectures, panel discussions, film screenings, book group meetings, art displays, workshops and other events related to Virginia’s history, government and people.
 Most events are free.
 A noon book talk series features nonfiction works, while the Carole Weinstein Author Series focuses on Virginia authors and Virginia subjects across all genres.
 Quarterly First Fridays at LVA events feature works by Virginia artists and hands-on creative activities for visitors.
 A genealogy workshop series helps attendees learn how to research their family history.

-The Library’s Making History with LVA volunteer program invites participants to help make historical documents more searchable and usable for researchers through transcription, indexing and text correction.
-Volunteers can work online on their own or join monthly in-person or virtual sessions led by Library staff members.
+The library’s Making History with LVA volunteer program invites participants to help make historical documents more searchable and usable for researchers through transcription, indexing and text correction.
+Volunteers can work online on their own or join monthly in-person or virtual sessions led by library staff members.

-The Library of Virginia and Dominion Energy partner each year to honor distinguished Black Virginians, past and present, as Strong Men & Women in Virginia History for their important contributions to the state, the nation, or their professions.
-The annual program includes a creative contest for high school students, who share stories on contemporary issues inspired by past Strong Men & Women in Virginia History honorees.

-The Library participates in Archives Month in Virginia, which focuses on institutions and individuals that have made significant impact on the preservation and accessibility of historical records.
+The library also participates in Archives Month in Virginia, which focuses on institutions and individuals that have made significant impact on the preservation and accessibility of historical records.
 It produces an annual Archives Month in Virginia poster commemorating archival and special collections repositories throughout the state and hosts related events.

-State Librarians of Virginia
+Awards and recognition

+Since its founding the Library of Virginia has sponsored or otherwise presented several awards, honors, and recognitions to people and institutions that have made visible contributions to Virginia history and culture.
+Past awards include Virginia Women in History and an annual lifetime achievement award.
+Recipients of the latter have included Ellen Glasgow (1998), Edgar Allan Poe (1999), Tom Wolfe (2007), Barbara Kingsolver (2014), Jan Karon (2015), and David Baldacci (2017).

+Current awards include the annual Virginia Literary Awards, which recognizes outstanding Virginia authors and books about Virginia in the areas of fiction, nonfiction, poetry and, since 2024, children’s literature.
+The Library of Virginia also partners with the Virginia Museum of Fine Arts to annually present the Mary Lynn Kotz Award, which is granted a book that is "written primarily in response to a work (or works) of art while also showing the highest literary quality as a creative or scholarly work on its own merit."
+The Honorary Patron of Letters Degree is a yearly honor that recognizes "individuals who have made outstanding contributions in the realm of history, or library or archival science."

+Other awards granted by the institution includes Strong Men & Women in Virginia History, which annually recognizes Black Virginians who have made important contributions to the state, the nation, or their professions.
+The program also includes a creative writing contest for high school students.

+Virginia state librarians

-During the nineteenth century, Secretaries of the Commonwealth usually oversaw the state library as part of their official duties.
+During the nineteenth century, the Secretary of the Commonwealth of Virginia usually oversaw the state library as part of their official duties.
+This included: